-Though the term “clean eating” has been around for more than 30 years, it’s finding new fans thanks to trending magazine articles, Instagram hashtags, and lots and lots of new high-profile practitioners.
+Though the term “clean eating” has been around for more than 30 years, it’s finding new fans thanks to trending magazine articles opens in a new tab, Instagram hashtags opens in a new tab, and lots and lots of new high-profile practitioners opens in a new tab.
 But what does it really mean to “eat clean,” and how do you make it easy enough to incorporate into your daily routine?

 You’ll find lots of strategies, plus a meal plan with recipes in The Whole Foods™ Diet: The Lifesaving Plan for Health and Longevity, a new book written by our CEO John Mackey.
-Be on the lookout for store signings near you or you can always buy it online, but in the meantime we’ve broken out some of the basics for you.
+Be on the lookout opens in a new tab for store signings near you or you can always buy it online opens in a new tab, but in the meantime we’ve broken out some of the basics for you.

 What is Clean Eating?